AbdullahAlRakib/AbdullahAlRakib/README.md

 # Hi there, I'm Rakib -Full-stack SQA and Test Automation Engineer  👋

+#### I am a full-stack SQA and test automation engineer.
+Looking for a challenging and rewarding position in a reputed organization with potential advancement opportunities that will allow me to utilize and enhance my professional skills and abilities.My career objective is to work in a reputed software company so that I can keep my contribution there as well as work with the latest technology.

 - 🔭 Check out my Github
 - 🌱 I’m currently learning everything